aajonusnet/aajonusnet/md/QNA/Q&A Of June 8, 2003.md

 Q: [unintelligible]

 A: Yes.
 Yes.
-Well no [unintelligible] longest person to [unintelligble].
+Well no [unintelligible] longest person to [unintelligible].
 But you know I had some [unintelligible] and some chemicals in my body.

-Q: [unintelligble]
+Q: [unintelligible]

 A: Exactly.